Dr. Richard Bernstein, MD - Psychiatrist

 Lynn Rockwell, M.Ed - Parent Coach

 Lynn is one of Spruce’s most senior staff, having served as a Clinical Case Manager here for more than 17 years prior to “retiring” into her current part-time role as Parent Coach.
 Her experience spans not only her work here, but extensive work in educational and community-based programs as well.
 Lynn holds a Master’s Degree in Counseling from the University of Vermont.
 In 1991, she received the Vermont Department of Mental Health’s Individual Award for her outstanding contributions to the field of mental health.
-When not supporting parents of our residents, Lynn is working full-time on her very own goat farm.
+Lynn enjoys her retired farm animals, mentoring a teenager, camping, and especially spending time with her grandchildren.

 Tom Novak, MBA - Career & Education Development Coordinator